-Shopify Pricing: Plans, Fees, and Hidden Costs 2023
+Shopify Pricing: Plans, Fees, and Hidden Costs

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

-We'll look at what you get at each price plan, as well as explaining billing cycles and additional fees.
+In this price guide, we’ll break down the pricing plans Shopify currently offers to online merchants.
+We’ll look at what you get at each price plan, as well as explain billing cycles and additional fees.

 What's Your Monthly Budget For An Online Store?
 Choose an Answer to Start Your Free Trial with Shopify